 In this post, we are going to discuss accessibility testing in detail.
 Testing for accessibility is a huge topic in the software industry.
-Learning how to test for it can be difficult and time-consuming, especially if you’re not familiar with the process or terminology.
+Learning how to test for it can be difficult and time-consuming, especially if you’re unfamiliar with the process or terminology.

-This blog post will cover some basic concepts of accessibility testing, as well as provide resources and tools that can help make your next project more accessible.
+This blog post will cover some basic concepts of accessibility testing and provide resources and tools that can help make your next project more accessible.
 Let’s get started!

 What is Accessibility Testing?